1fge/pump-fun-sniper-bot/README.md

 A special thank you to [Gagliardetto](https://www.github.com/Gagliardetto) for creating the open-source Solana Go packages that were instrumental in developing this bot.
 The code we used and built on from him can be found in the `pkg/jito-go` directory, as well as the output from his `anchor-go` package based on the Pump.fun IDL, which is found in the `pump` directory.

+Also, a huge thank you to [weeaa](https://www.github.com/weeaa) for their work on [Jito Go SDK](https://www.github.com/weeaa/jito-go), which we used to handle all interactions with Jito.

 ## Learn More